 1. Is Multi URL QR Code a dynamic QR Code?

-Yes, a Multi URL QR Code is a dynamic QR Code, which means it can be updated without having to create a new QR Code each time you want to update the stored link(s).
+Yes, a Multi URL QR Code is a dynamic QR Code, which means it can be updated without creating a new QR Code each time you want to update the stored link(s).

 Users can edit the QR Code’s content (web links) anytime, and the same QR Code will show the updated content.